 "Who Is the Child?"- Children's Songbook pg.
 46

-Jesus is Born- A Read with Me story- you could read it as a class with the lesson (they read the pictures) and give each one to take home with them to share with their family.
+Jesus is Born- A Read with Me story-read it as a class with the lesson (they can read the pictures) and give each one to take home with them to share with their family.

 He Sent His Son- Use the oval picture as a medal or to put on a necklace.
 On the back you can put Jesus is God's son or something similar.

-Picture Strip Bookmarks- Probably something you'd have to make beforehand either to use in your lesson or to give to each child for fun.
-You could bring stickers for them to add to the bookmarks though.
+Picture Strip Bookmarks- Probably something you'd have to make beforehand either to use in your lesson.

-I Will Trust in Heavenly Father and His Son, Jesus Christ- I love the look of this map.
+I Will Trust in Heavenly Father and His Son, Jesus Christ- Great map.
 Try using stickers instead of gluing the pictures.